All Products

 new LifecycleRule.NoncurrentVersionStorageTransition().withNoncurrentDays(10).withStrorageClass(StorageClass.IA);

-// Specify that the storage class of the previous versions of objects is converted to Archive 20 days after the objects are last modified.
+// Specify that the storage classes of the previous versions of objects are changed to Archive 20 days after the objects are last modified.

 LifecycleRule.NoncurrentVersionStorageTransition noncurrentVersionStorageTransition2 =